Zugzwang

 Zugzwang (from German 'compulsion to move'; /de/) is a situation found in chess and other turn-based games wherein one player is put at a disadvantage because of their obligation to make a move; a player is said to be "in zugzwang" when any legal move will worsen their position.

 Although the term is used less precisely in games such as chess, it is used specifically in combinatorial game theory to denote a move that directly changes the outcome of the game from a win to a loss.
 Putting the opponent in zugzwang is a common way to help the superior side win a game, and in some cases it is necessary in order to make the win possible.
-More generally, the term can also be used to describe a situation where none of the available options lead to a good outcome.
+More generally, the term can also be used to describe a situation where passing the turn, if this were allowed, would be the best move.

 The term zugzwang was used in German chess literature in 1858 or earlier, and the first known use of the term in English was by World Champion Emanuel Lasker in 1905.
 The concept of zugzwang was known to chess players many centuries before the term was coined, appearing in an endgame study published in 1604 by Alessandro Salvio, one of the first writers on the game, and in shatranj studies dating back to the early 9th century, over 1000 years before the first known use of the term.
 International chess notation uses the symbol "⊙" to indicate a zugzwang position.

 Positions with zugzwang occur fairly often in chess endgames, especially in king and pawn endgames and elementary checkmates (such as a rook and king against a lone king).
 According to John Nunn, positions of reciprocal zugzwang are surprisingly important in the analysis of endgames.